wendyverdonk93/docs/content/integrations/ecommerce-integrations/easywebshop/_index.md

 title_short: "EasyWebshop"
 description_short: "Easily integrate MultiSafepay payment solutions into your EasyWebshop platform with the free app."
 description: "Easily integrate MultiSafepay payment solutions into your EasyWebshop platform with the free app.<br>
 This app is managed by our partner EasyWebshop.
-For support, email [EasyWebshop](https://www.easywebshop.com/software/contact) directly.
+For support, see EasyWebshop – [Contact](https://www.easywebshop.com/software/contact).
 If you would like to integrate the MultiSafepay app for EasyWebshop, email our Integration Team at <integration@multisafepay.com>"
 layout: 'single'
 aliases: